Tax Information for International Students

 If you worked on campus, your state and local taxes will be paid to Kutztown Borough.
 If you worked off campus and outside of Kutztown for CPT, OPT, Academic Training, or economic hardship, you would pay taxes to the state and city or town where you worked.

-Please note that international scholarships and waivers awarded for tuition and fees are exempt from taxes and do not need to be reported.
+Please note that the International Student Tuition Waiver awarded for tuition and fees is exempt from taxes and does not need to be reported.
 Most international students are eligible to claim "tax forgiveness" by completing the PA-40 SP Tax Forgiveness form, which gives you a refund of Pennsylvania taxes you have already paid.

 International students who worked during the previous year must complete and submit the following forms:

 - Form 8843: Statement for Exempt Individuals and Individuals with a Medical Condition

 - Federal Form 1040 NR-EZ (no dependents) or Form 1040-NR: U.S. Income Tax Return for Non-resident Aliens

 - Form PA-40: Pennsylvania State Income Tax Return